Charles Darwin: Early life and education

-Charles Robert Darwin was born in Shrewsbury, Shropshire, on 12 February 1809, at his family's home, The Mount.
+Darwin was born in Shrewsbury, Shropshire, on 12 February 1809, at his family's home, The Mount.
 He was the fifth of six children of wealthy society doctor and financier Robert Darwin and Susannah Darwin (née Wedgwood).
 His grandfathers Erasmus Darwin and Josiah Wedgwood were both prominent abolitionists.
 Erasmus Darwin had praised general concepts of evolution and common descent in his Zoonomia (1794), a poetic fantasy of gradual creation including undeveloped ideas anticipating concepts his grandson expanded.

 Both families were largely Unitarian, though the Wedgwoods were adopting Anglicanism.
 Robert Darwin, a freethinker, had baby Charles baptised in November 1809 in the Anglican St Chad's Church, Shrewsbury, but Charles and his siblings attended the local Unitarian Church with their mother.
 The eight-year-old Charles already had a taste for natural history and collecting when he joined the day school run by its preacher in 1817.
 That July, his mother died.
 From September 1818, he joined his older brother Erasmus in attending the nearby Anglican Shrewsbury School as a boarder.

-Darwin spent the summer of 1825 as an apprentice doctor, helping his father treat the poor of Shropshire, before going to the well-regarded University of Edinburgh Medical School with his brother Erasmus in October 1825.
+Darwin spent the summer of 1825 as an apprentice doctor, helping his father treat impoverished people in Shropshire, before going to the well-regarded University of Edinburgh Medical School with his brother Erasmus in October 1825.
 Darwin found lectures dull and surgery distressing, so he neglected his studies.
-He learned taxidermy in around 40 daily hour-long sessions from John Edmonstone, a freed black slave who had accompanied Charles Waterton in the South American rainforest.
+He learned taxidermy in around 40 daily hour-long sessions from John Edmonstone, a Black Briton from Demerara in the South American rainforest, who had been taught there by Charles Waterton, and when brought to Scotland was freed from slavery.